zaffkea/Text-Gradiator/README.md

 <script src="js/text-gradiator.min.js"></script>
 ```

-Give the element(s) you want to apply gradiants to a unique class or ID
+Give the element(s) you want to apply gradients to a unique class or ID
 ```html
 <h1 class="blue-grad">TITLE</h1>
 ```